-Volkswagen Jetta owners have reported 25 problems associated with wiper (under the visibility category).
+Volkswagen Jetta owners have reported 31 problems related to wiper (under the visibility category).

-The car involved was a 2001 Volkswagen Jetta.
-The VIN of the problem Jetta is 3VWSK69M31_.
 Raining not hard .
 Wipers slow down .
 Complete stop of wiper action.
 No prior notice of bad operation first thought was fuse.
 Was not the fuse.
-This problem occurred on Tue., Aug.
-13, 2013.

 See all problems of the 2001 Volkswagen Jetta.

-The vehicle having this issue was a 2011 Volkswagen Jetta.
 I was driving and I tried to honk my horn because a tractor trailer was merging in my lane.
 My horn would nod sound and I had encountered this problem before and then later that evening it started to drizzle and my windshield wipers were not working.
-It was August 6, 2013 when this wiper issue occurred.

-The reporting person's vehicle is a 2009 Volkswagen Jetta.
+The contact owns a 2009 Volkswagen Jetta.
 The contact stated while driving 55 mph, the sunroof exploded.
 The vehicle was repaired.
 The manufacturer was not notified of the failure.
 The approximate failure mileage was 36,000.
-This problem occurred on Thursday, August 1, 2013.

 See all problems of the 2009 Volkswagen Jetta.

-The vehicle's vehicle identification number (VIN) was 3VWDP7AJ1C_.
-Tl - consumer has a 2012 Volkswagen Jetta.
+Tl - the contact owns a 2012 Volkswagen Jetta.
 The contact stated that the front windshield cracked without warrant.
 The vehicle was taken to the dealer and the technician explained that the failure was the result of a rock striking the glass.
 The manufacturer was made aware of the failure but did not offer any assistance since they would need a dealer to verify the failure.
 The vehicle was not repaired.
 The failure and current mileage was 12,000.
 Kmj.
-The failure date was Tuesday, December 11, 2012.

-The vehicle is a 2005 Volkswagen Jetta.
-The vehicle's vehicle identification number (VIN) was 3VWRG71K85_.
 For clarification, my car is a mark 5 2005.
 5 new Jetta, not a mark 4 2005 Jetta.
 When you shut the trunk, it seems to close completely.
 It stays in the closed position and cannot be pulled open.
 However, once you drive off, the trunk may open suddenly and you cannot see anything behind yourself because the trunk hood obstruct your rear window.
 This has happened a couple of times to me, and many other Jetta owners can be seen saying that they have the same problem on online forums.
 Sometimes, the trunk cannot be closed at all.
 You can stand there and shut the trunk over and over again, and it will not latch.
-It was Dec.
-3, 2012 when this wiper issue happened.

 See all problems of the 2005 Volkswagen Jetta.

-The car is a 2006 Volkswagen Jetta.
-The vehicle identification number (VIN) of the car was 3VWDF71K76_.
 The headliner is pulling away from the rear pillars.
 Being the primary driver of the vehicle I do not spend time in the back seat.
 My daughter is currently learning to drive so on a recent errand I was sitting in the back seat and looked up to see the headliner completely pulling away and coming down from the roof of the car and dome light.
 When I got back home, I did some internet research and found a multitude of websites, forums, etc. With people experiencing the same issue. .
 Read more...

 See all problems of the 2006 Volkswagen Jetta.

-The vehicle involved is a 2012 Volkswagen Jetta.
+The contact owns a 2012 Volkswagen Jetta.
 The contact stated that the windshield wipers failed to operate properly while driving in rainy weather.
 The vehicle also failed to accelerate on another occasion.
 The vehicle was taken to the dealer but the manufacturer was not contacted.
 The vehicle was not repaired and the VIN was unavailable.
 The failure mileage was 77 and the current mileage was 1500.
-It was Sunday, Jan.
-1, 2012 when this wiper issue occurred.

 See all problems of the 2010 Volkswagen Jetta.